 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds their fair value.
-For the six months ended December 31, 2016 and the years ended June 30, 2016, 2015 and 2014, no impairment losses have been identified.
+For the year ended December 31, 2017, the six months ended December 31, 2016, and the years ended June 30, 2016 and 2015, no impairment losses have been identified.